 Doughy skin; Poor skin turgor; Good skin turgor; Decreased skin turgor

-Skin turgor is a sign commonly used by health care workers to assess the degree of fluid loss or dehydration
+Skin turgor is a sign used by health care workers to assess fluid loss or dehydration

 .
 Fluid loss can occur from common conditions, such as diarrhea or vomiting.
 Infants and young children with vomiting, diarrhea, and decreased or no fluid intake can rapidly lose a significant amount of fluid.
 Fever speeds up this process.